 Together with national, regional and independent retail stores, Kamloops offers a wide variety of businesses geared toward all aspects of shopping.
 The city has two enclosed shopping centres as well as many big box-style retail centres.
 Aberdeen Mall, the largest of the two enclosed malls, is a two level regional centre with over 85 shops and services ranging from small boutiques to major retail chains.

-The downtown has a vibrant shopping area boasting numerous specialty shops and a variety of restaurants and lounges with outdoor patios for spring through fall dining.
+Paired with the North Shore, downtown has a vibrant shopping area boasting numerous specialty shops and a variety of restaurants and lounges with outdoor patios for spring through fall dining.

 Kamloops’ Competitive Advantages for the Retail Industry

 Abundant Labour Force

 Kamloops has a large labour force available service the high demand in the retail sector.
 With a projected annual growth rate of 1.1% for 2019, as well as a university population to draw from, the labour force is educated, skilled and ready to work.

 One of Kamloops’ advantages is its geographic location in the province of British Columbia.
 As the transportation hub of the B.C.
 Interior, the city lies at the crossroads of B.C.’s four major highways and Canada’s two main railways.
 This centralized geography facilitates incredible visitation to the city year round.
 Additionally, as Canada’s Tournament Capital, Kamloops saw more than 29,500 competitors and family arrive in 2013 for a variety of tournaments and sporting events.
 The strength of the tourism industry is bolstered by destination golf, ski resorts, recreational lake access and in 2017, saw 1.8 million visitors to the city, with an estimated $270 million indirect visitor expenditures (Tourism Kamloops, 2017).